oddlama/vane/README.md

 #### Regions (vane-regions)

 - [x] Players can buy a patch of land, and may control certain environmental conditions and player permissions for that area
-- [x] Regions created by admins can be used to protect gobal areas (e.g. spawn).
+- [x] Regions created by admins can be used to protect global areas (e.g. spawn).
 - [x] Seamless integration into chest-like menus instead of commands.
-- [x] Integrates with portals to allow only players witha the portal permission to operate portals in the region
+- [x] Integrates with portals to allow only players with the portal permission to operate portals in the region
 - [x] Integrates with dynmap to make regions visible on the online map
 - [x] Visual region selection indicator